perelin/p2-jb3k-jobs-crawler/README.md

 in tests:
 - assert that job names without results have the correct negative string
 - assert that healthy job lists always have 26 entries

+implement throttel detection
+- when multiple monster get requests fail in a row stop and send an alert